Dot gov

 Anyone can get anaplasmosis.
 People who spend more time outdoors are at a higher risk of being bitten by an infected tick.

-Ticks are commonly found in areas with woods, brush, or tall grass.
-Ticks are most active from May to November, but it’s important to use caution year-round.
+Deer ticks are commonly found in areas with woods, brush, or tall grass.
+Deer ticks are most active from May to November in Wisconsin, but they can be active anytime temperatures are above 40°F.

 Protect yourself with Tick Bite Prevention